felipehcrfernandes/digital-lib/README.md

 The project is primarily managed with `pyproject.toml` and `uv.lock`.

-`requirements.txt` is included only as a compatibility helper for reviewers who prefer plain `pip`.
+`requirements.txt` is included only as a compatibility helper for users who prefer plain `pip`.
 It should be treated as a convenience export, not as the main dependency definition.

 ### Install dependencies